 Simple Sautéed Pepper and Onions

-2 tablespoons extra-virgin olive oil
+- 2 tablespoons extra-virgin olive oil

-4 bell peppers, sliced
+- 4 bell peppers, sliced

-3 cups sliced sweet onions
+- 3 cups sliced sweet onions

-1 teaspoon salt
+- 1 teaspoon salt

 - Add peppers, onions and salt; cook, stirring occasionally, until the vegetables are tender and starting to brown, 18 to 21 minutes.

-Serves 12, each serving contains; Calories 42, Fat 2 g., Fiber 1 g., Carbohydrates 5 g., Protein 1 g., Sodium 164 mg.
+Serves 12.
+Each serving contains Calories 42, Fat 2 g., Fiber 1 g., Carbohydrates 5 g., Protein 1 g., Sodium 164 mg.

 Kale and Red Onion Soup

-1 Tablespoon olive oil
+- 1 Tablespoon olive oil

-1 small red onion, sliced, quartered and sliced thin
+- 1 small red onion, sliced, quartered and sliced thin

-5 ounces chopped kale
+- 5 ounces chopped kale

-1/4 teaspoon red pepper flake
+- ¼ teaspoon red pepper flake

-Kosher salt & fresh ground pepper
+- Kosher salt & fresh ground pepper

-3 Tablespoons water
+- 3 Tablespoons water

-1 clove garlic, minced
+- 1 clove garlic, minced

 - Add water, stir and allow to steam slightly.
 When water has evaporated, add crushed garlic and cook until very fragrant – about a minute.

 Steamed Broccoli with Garlic and Red Onion

-3/4 cup water
+- ¾ cup water

-1 tablespoon unsalted butter
+- 1 tablespoon unsalted butter

-1 tablespoon sliced fresh garlic
+- 1 tablespoon sliced fresh garlic

-1/2 cup thinly sliced red onion
+- ½ cup thinly sliced red onion

-14 ounces broccoli florets
+- 14 ounces broccoli florets

-3/8 teaspoon kosher salt
+- 3/8 teaspoon kosher salt

-Combine 3/4 cup water, butter, and garlic in a large skillet over high heat; bring to a boil.
+- Combine ¾ cup water, butter, and garlic in a large skillet over high heat; bring to a boil.

-Serves 4, each serving contains; Calories 62, Fat 3.3 g, Protein 3 g, Carbohydrate 7 g, Fiber 3 g, Cholesterol 8 mg, Sodium 208 mg.
+Serves 4.
+Each serving contains Calories 62, Fat 3.3 g, Protein 3 g, Carbohydrate 7 g, Fiber 3 g, Cholesterol 8 mg, Sodium 208 mg.

 Roasted Red Onions with Butter, Honey and Balsamic Vinegar

-(Adapted from a Tyler Florence Recipe)
+(Adapted from a Tyler Florence Recipe.)

 - 6 tablespoons butter

 - 3 tablespoons balsamic vinegar

 - ½ cup honey

 - ½ bunch fresh thyme

-Salt and freshly ground black pepper
+- Salt and freshly ground black pepper

-4 red onions, halved
+- 4 red onions, halved

-Preheat the oven to 350 degrees F.
+- Preheat the oven to 350°F.

 - Place the onions, cut sides up, in a single layer on a baking pan.
 Drizzle the butter-vinegar mixture over and roast until soft and slightly caramelized, about 45 minutes.
-Serves 6.

 Red Onion Marmalade

-2 tablespoons olive oil
+- 2 tablespoons olive oil

-1 tablespoon butter
+- 1 tablespoon butter

-2 large red onions, thinly sliced
+- 2 large red onions, thinly sliced

-1/4 cup white sugar
+- ¼ cup white sugar

-1 cup dry red wine
+- 1 cup dry red wine

-1/4 cup balsamic vinegar
+- ¼ cup balsamic vinegar

-Heat olive oil and butter in a large skillet over medium heat; cook and stir onions and sugar in hot oil until onions start to caramelize, about 15 minutes.
+- Heat olive oil and butter in a large skillet over medium heat; cook and stir onions and sugar in hot oil until onions start to caramelize, about 15 minutes.

-Serves 8, each serving contains; Calories 111, Fat 4.9g.
+Serves 8.
+Each serving contains Calories 111, Fat 4.9g.
 Carbohydrates 11.7 g., Protein 0.5 mg., Cholesterol 4 mg., Sodium 15 mg